Age of consent in Africa

-The age of consent in Africa for sexual activity varies by jurisdiction across the continent.
-The specific activity engaged in or the gender of its participants can also affect this age and the legality of sexual activity.
+The age of consent in Africa for sexual activity varies by jurisdiction across the continent, codified in laws which may also stipulate the specific activities that are permitted or the gender of participants for different ages.
+Other variables may exist, such as close-in-age exemptions.

+Six nations in Africa (Benin, the Democratic Republic of the Congo, Gabon, Ivory Coast, Niger and Madagascar) have a higher age of consent for same-sex sexual relations than opposite-sex ones; every other African country either has an equal age of consent for both acts or bans homosexual acts altogether regardless of age.

 The highlighted age refers to an age at or above which an individual can engage in unfettered sexual relations with another person who is also at or above that age.
-Other variables, for example homosexual and/or sodomy provision(s) that are illegal or close in age exceptions may exist and are stated when relevant.
+Other variables are stated when relevant.

 Summary

 Scope: all jurisdictions per list of sovereign states and dependent territories in Africa.